ericgio/react-bootstrap-typeahead/README.md

 ## Custom Rendering
 `react-bootstrap-typeahead` is intended to work with standard [Bootstrap](http://getbootstrap.com/) components and styles.
 It provides basic rendering for your data by default, but also allows for more advanced options should the need arise.

+### `labelKey`

+Allows you to control the contents of the selection.
+If set to a string, will use that property of the selected option.
+It can also be set to a function, with one argument (the selected option) and returning a string for rendering.

 ### `renderMenuItemChildren`
 Allows you to control the contents of a menu item.
 Your function will be passed the `TypeaheadMenu` props, an individual option from your data list, and the index:
 ```jsx